lbud/mapbreaking-workshop/README.md

     <details>
     <summary><em>Answer:</em></summary>
     This will invert text rendering, creating a knockout effect.
-Note how throughout the fragment shader `color` is generally static: we’re actually filling in the entire quad with that same rgb value, and the visibility of any given pixel depends only on its opacity.
+Note how throughout the fragment shader <code>color</code> is generally static: we’re actually filling in the entire quad with that same rgb value, and the visibility of any given pixel depends only on its opacity.
     </details>

 ## [Worksheet :hammer_and_pick: - Mapbreaking Scavenger Hunt](./worksheet.md)